mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

 8. Configure a static private IP address for each VM within the defined range.
 9. Create a health probe for the load balancer.
 10. Create a load balancer rule with idle timeout and floating IP enabled.
-11. (Separate script) Configure Pacemaker cluster on the VMs.
+11. Configure Pacemaker cluster on the VMs.

 # Test sequence

-1. Test evaluate connectivity on the frontend IP by calling `curl` from the bastion.
+1. Test connectivity on the frontend IP by calling `curl` from the bastion.
 2. IPaddr2 resource is moved to `vm-02` using `crm resource move rsc_ip_00 vm-02`
-3. Some time is wait to allow the cluster to move the resource, and to allow that the LB health-probe realize that resource has been moved on `vm-02`
+3. Wait the cluster to moves the resource to the other node, and to allow the LB health-probe to realize that the resource has been moved
 4. Connectivity is evaluated again using curl.
-It allow to determine that the frontend IP is responding and that (from the HTTP response content) page is server from `vm-02`
+It allows to determine that the frontend IP is responding and that (from the HTTP response content) page is served from `vm-02`